 What you need to know is that the more decayed the potting medium, the less breathable it is for the roots of your orchids.
 If your orchids are not healthy, you may notice an insect(s) hovering about.
 Popularly referred to as fruit flies, but in orchids, they are actually fungus gnats.

-Seldom a problem for orchids grown outdoors, they are a significant problem for orchids grown indoors.
+Seldom a problem for orchids grown outdoors, they can be a significant problem for orchids grown indoors.
 If the health of your indoor orchids is poor, then you make it easy for the fruit flies to infest your plants.

 What attracts the fruit flies to your indoor orchid plants is the decaying matter in the potting soil.
 Just like leaving ripe fruits on your counter for too long increases the chances of fruit flies hovering about.
 Most conditions and decayed matter in your potted plants leads to the rise in fruit flies (fungus gnats).